Location

 Themes

 The Country View Hotel was believed to have been built in 1973; already part of Kuching’s skyline some ten years before Wisma Saberkas.
-In the 80s, it was sold and renamed as Impiana Hotel and operated for several years before closing down.
+In the 80s, it was sold and renamed as Impiana Hotel, and operated for several years before closing down.
 There were sporadic attempts to revive it without much success.
 It was left vacant and derelict for more than 20 years until the 2nd of April 2022, when Tecktonic and Sons Holdings Sdn Bhd arrived with plans for its refurbishment and revival as a hotel.

-Initial inspections showed that the building is structurally sound, perhaps a little too sound – there were columns in the middle of the guest rooms.
+Initial inspections showed that the building is structurally sound, perhaps a little too sound – there are columns in the middle of the guest rooms.
 Concrete floor beams are oversized and cast with boards instead of plywood; traces of the timber formwork are visible.
-Inside the building, the services have been stripped, the doors are in a bad state, the windows have been removed and there were plants growing in the rooms.
+Inside the building, the services have been stripped, the doors are in a bad state, the windows have been removed, and there were plants growing in the rooms.

-This building has remained in this state of decay for so long that it has etched itself into local history and the memory of local inhabitants.
+This building has remained in this state of decay for so long that it has etched itself into the local history and memory of local inhabitants.
 We felt that the refurbishments need to manifest themselves externally, to change its outlook so that a new chapter of its personal history can start.

-Although the building was originally designed as a hotel; much of its planning was updated.
+Although the building was originally designed as a hotel, much of its planning was updated.
 There were several major problems to overcome:

 The hotel lobby was located on the first floor, which it shared with firefighting water tanks.

 There was only one passenger lift which stopped on the first floor, so guests have to ascend a long flight of stairs to get to the lobby and check-in.
-Access and a sense of arrival was missing.
+Access and a sense of arrival were missing.

 We added a new steel lift shaft, and extended the existing lift to the ground floor, now the hotel is served by two lifts.
 The addition of new steel lift shaft gave us the idea of ‘re-framing’ the existing building to serve two main purposes:

-- to give the building a new facade in line with its new lease of life
+• to give the building a new facade in line with its new lease of life

 There were 50 guest rooms; 10 per floor of reasonable size unless there is a column in the room.
 This happens in 4 of the 10 rooms on every floor.
 The floor-to-floor height was a fraction over 3 m and there was only a small window for each guest room.